jakebailey/every-ts/README.md

 $ every-ts switch v1.1                # Switches the tag `v1.1`
 $ every-ts switch 5.3.0-dev.20231001  # Switches to the 20231001 nightly build
 ```

+## Fetching new changes

+To fetch the latest repo information, run `every-ts fetch`.

 ## Running `tsc`